-Join us now on a stroll around Paris and peek into some of the city’s most celebrated examples – which just happen to be some of Paris Perfect’s guests’ favorite spots too, if requests to our popular Restaurant Reservation Service are anything to go by.
+Join us now on a stroll around Paris and peek into some of the city’s most celebrated examples – which just happen to be some of Paris Perfect’s guests’ favorite spots too.

 1. La Régalade Saint-Honoré – 106, rue Saint-Honoré, 75001

 Renowned chef Bruno Doucet is in residence at this great restaurant, serving true French cuisine at its best.
 The décor is quirky, the portions are generous and the rice pudding is quite phenomenal.
 A great choice every day of the week and a fabulous place for Sunday brunch.